abarker/pytest-helper/doc/sphinx_docs/index.rst

 Below are examples of using the pytest-helper functions in different cases.
-Note that when `script_run` is called from a regular module (one which contains the code which is being tested) it is best to call it from the beginning of the file, especially for files inside packages which do intra-package imports.
+Note that when `script_run` is called from a regular module (one which contains the code which is being tested) to run a test file it is best to call it from the beginning of the file, especially for files inside packages which do intra-package imports.
+This avoids some potential headaches with imports.

-It is more traditional to run tests from at end of the file.
-This is possible, too, but it is more efficient to put calls to `script_run` near the beginning since otherwise the module's initialization code is run twice.
-If `script_run` called near the end of a module problems can also arise with intra-package imports, since the file needs to be run as a module to find them.
-In that it would be necessary to import `pytest_helper` near the top and call its `init` function with the `set_package` flag set before any such imports.
+It is more traditional to run tests from the end of a Python module.
+This is not recommended, but it works in many cases.
+It can cause problems with explicit relative imports.
+Some such problems can be fixed by importing `pytest_helper` near the top of the module and, before any explicit relative imports, calling its `init` function with the `set_package` flag set.
+Putting the `script_run` call near the end of the module is also less efficient, since the module's initialization code gets run twice.

 Whenever `script_run` is called in the examples below the optional `if __name__ == "__main__"` guard conditional is used.
 It can be left off, but it is